pkozlowski-opensource/angularjs-mongolab/README.md

     ex `Resource.all({ fields: {name: 1, notes: 0} }, cb);`
   * `skip`: ex `Resource.all({ skip: 10 }, cb);`

+## Contributting

+New contributions are always welcomed.
+Just open a pull request making sure that it contains tests, doc updates.
+Checked if the Travis-CI build is alright.

 ## Contributtors

 * Hannes Finck (https://github.com/bluenavajo)